kuhtooie/Sprint_manager/README.md

 With Administrator
 You need to copy paste all of GUI file "DictionaryClassifierGUI" into the console.
-The button Make employee schedule pulls up a false window, the first is to be entered gibberish and then the second window it pulls up; asking for a "key" is to be exited, the third and fourth window are to be used.
-Working on fixing the bug.
-The save function is still not working if __name__ == "__main__":
+The button Make employee pulls up two different windows that asks for a number each time.
+The first one is to make the schedule and is what will be saved to every file.
+The second asks for the the employees names and will then prompt a window for each name after each has been entered and will ask for the action progress of each name in order provided. if __name__ == "__main__":

     root = tk.Tk()